-The Firearms Safety Authority (Te Tari Pūreke) was formally launched on 30 November 2022 by the former Minister of Police to carry out our regulatory functions under the Arms Act.
-The te reo name Te Tari Pūreke was gifted by Waikato Tainui for the Unit.
-Te Tari Pūreke is a fully functional firearms regulatory entity hosted by Police, with responsibility for effectively regulating the legitimate possession and use of firearms to keep all communities safe.
+Te Tari Pūreke Firearms Safety Authority was formally launched on 30 November 2022 to carry out our regulatory functions under the Arms Act.
+Te Tari Pūreke is a fully functional firearms regulatory entity hosted by Police, with a separate ring-fenced appropriation, and with responsibility for effectively regulating the legitimate possession and use of firearms to keep all communities safe.
+The te reo Māori name was gifted by Waikato Tainui for Te Tari Pūreke.

-Te Tari Pūreke is implementing the significant Arms Act legislative changes which began in 2019 and delivering operational improvements in response to the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain on 15 March 2019.
-The combination of this new firearms regulatory regime and Police operations will enable Police to track legally held firearms and therefore help trace them if they move to the illegal market, reduce their circulation and, over time, improve community safety from firearms harm.
+Te Tari Pūreke is implementing the regulatory elements of the Arms Act legislative changes which began in 2019, delivering operational improvements in response to the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain on 15 March 2019.
+Te

+Tari Pūreke and Police operations will work together to better track legally held firearms and trace them if they move to the illegal market, reduce their circulation and, over time, improve community safety from firearms harm.